China's Great Wall Motor wins approval for BMW car plant

 ($1 = 7.0407 Chinese yuan renminbi)

-(Reporting by Yilei Sun in Guangzhou and Brenda Goh in Beijing and Joern Poltz in Munich Editing by David Goodman)
+(Reporting by Yilei Sun in Guangzhou and Brenda Goh in Beijing Editing by David Goodman)

 ((Y.Sun@thomsonreuters.com ; +86 10 66271262; Reuters Messaging: y.sun.thomsonreuters.com@reuters.net))